BeayemX/MediaRemote/README.md

 # Introduction
 **Media Remote** makes it possible to send media key inputs to your PC from any other device via a website.
 This means that you can use your smartphone as a remote control for your sound system connected to your PC.

+MediaRemote consists of three parts:
++ `receiver` to react to media key inputs
++ `website` which acts as the user interface to send input
++ `server` to act as a relay to pass input coming from the website to the correct device

 # Requirements
 **Python**
 The scripts are written in Python therefore Python must be installed on your system.
 For Linux systems this should already be the case.